sourcebroker/hugo-cms-theme/README.rst

 - **Equivalent of backend_layouts**

-  "Sections" in HUGO can be used as equivalent of "backend_layouts" in TYPO3.
-This is working well except homepage (TODO).
+  "Sections" in HUGO are used as equivalent of "backend_layouts" in TYPO3.

 - **Content elements rendering**